lunkums/LANTICE/README.md

 ### VFX Graph

 During my little detour through the world of point clouds, I discovered that Scanner Sombre uses Unity's Shuriken particle system to render its points.
 While the game proved that this method was appropriate for the use case, I wanted to see just how far you could take it.
 I stumbled across a [video by Brackeys](https://www.youtube.com/watch?v=0deXRHX9C08) in which he tries to find the maximum concurrent number of particles the engine can handle before it breaks.
-The results for the built-in particle system were less than stellar compared to what Unity's VFX graph can do.
-An average of 77 FPS with 20 million particles on screen.
+The results for the built-in particle system were less than stellar compared to what Unity's VFX graph can do: an average of 77 FPS with 20 million particles on screen.
 I had found my ace in the hole.

 Having had to learn VFX graph for this project, I think I've figured out that it's much like Unity's built-in particle system but uses node-based visual logic instead of requiring users to manipulate parameters in a component.
 Similar to shaders, you can also pass variables directly into VFX graph, such as vectors, ints and floats, or even a texture.
 The following algorithm is how I managed to render individual points at specific locations through VFX graph: